 Literary Analysis

-The “mousetrap” architecture proves that Hikura Homes designs murder into residential structures.
-The family that builds houses weaponizing space for clients also builds houses weaponizing space for themselves: they killed their own grandmother with a floor plan.
+The "mousetrap" architecture proves that Hikura Homes designs murder into residential structures.
+The family weaponizes space for clients, and it weaponizes space for itself.
+They killed their own grandmother with a floor plan.

-What Shiori cannot identify at Mitsuko’s age is the full weight of what she witnessed.
+At that age Shiori could not weigh what she witnessed.
 She went to that sleepover as a socially ambitious teenager trying to make friends with a rich classmate.
 She left as an unwitting accomplice to a family assassination.

 Connective Tissue

 Akinaga Hikura ordered his daughter Mitsuko to kill Yaeko.
-Following the Rebirth Congregation’s dissolution, Yaeko had become a reputational liability for the corporation.
-The house was built to do the job cleanly.
+After the Rebirth Congregation dissolved, Yaeko became a reputational liability for the corporation.
+The builders designed the house to do the job cleanly.

 File 5: The House Where It Happened